RahulMR42/oci-executebuildrunner-usingAPIGW-function-WithPrivSubnet/readme.md

 - Build the functions with the custom code.
 - Update func.yaml the OCID of secrets oci_ocr_user_id & oci_ocr_password_id .
+- Update the func.yaml with your devops project /tenacy

 ```
 $ cd oci-apigateway-function-webhook